-Last Update:3/11/2014.
+Last Update:4/23/2014.
 We will update these reports as often as necessary to keep our fellow anglers in tune with changes.

 Grey Reef Fishing Report ::

-The cold is rapidly fading and warmer temps are taking over.
-Look for the river to shape up great with the warmer temps coming our way.
-We have had guide trips out in the last couple weeks and they have reported great fishing for this time of year.
-We are getting reports of streamers moving some very nice fish so if you go make sure there is some meat in the box.
-Stay tuned if you are planning a trip.
-Walk-wade access remains good throughout the winter, so if you're not floating keep this in mind.
+Walk-wade access remains good, so if you're not floating keep this in mind.
 Your nymph rigs should consist of a few meaty options like Pine Squirrel Leeches, Scuds, and worms with some smaller baetis nymphs and midge patterns as well.
 Be sure to try Sex Dungeons, Vanilla Buggers, and Goldies, as these can produce some serious fish on the Reef.
 Look for fish to be in the slower deeper runs and in those tailouts this time of year.
 Also don't forget the warm clothes, Wyoming weather can be a bit unpredictable this time of year.

 Stop by the shop for any questions on fishing/rigging for the Winter on the Reef.

 Miracle Mile Fishing Report :: Keep an eye on the weather if you are planning to go to the Mille.
-The road in and out is snowy and icy so make sure your vehicle is good to drive on that stuff before you head up and keep an eye out for snow drifting across the roads.
-Fish seem to be hanging out beow the bridge right now so focus your efforts down there.
-The flows at the Mile are awesome this time of year.
-Your walk/wade water really opens up.
+The road in and out can be quite muddy with any precipitation, so make sure your vehicle is good to drive on that stuff before you head up and keep an eye out.
+Fish seem to be hanging out below the bridge right now so focus your efforts down there.
+With the recent bump in flows, the fish should be spreading out a bit more and should open up a bit more water.
+As we progress into April and the water temp. increases the fishing will only improve.
 This is a good time of year to try throwing some streamers and dry midge patterns on the Mile, and the nymphing will continue to be good.
 Baetis, midges, and scuds should be somewhere on your nymph rig along with more steaky choices like worms, leaches and streamers.
 The trick is to get your flies down and right in their face.
 We have been swinging the Mile with 2-handers with some good success in the middle of the day, and we expect it to get better with some warmer temps!

 Recommended Flies :: The standard Reef and Mile fare applies.
 Red rock worms, SJWs, midges in black, red, or grey, Crystal flash midges #20-22, juju midge(brown, olive, blue)#20-22.
 Split foam back in black, brown, or grey #18-22.
 Barr's emerger BWO #18-20, Juju Baetis #18-20, Baetis patterns including small PTs and purple back baetis #18-20.
 Spicy scuds Olv, and Gry #14-18.
 Pine Squirrel Leeches# 10-12 Primetime Caddis #14, EA Orange Softhackle #12-14, Swing Caddis #14-16, Girdle Bugs- all colors and size, Epoxy-Back Stone #12-16, 20 Incher #10-14, Stone Bomb #10-12